albirar/albirar-communications/README.md

 # Requirements

-This library depends on spring framework MVC and thymeleaf.
+This library depends on spring framework.
-Can be used with spring-framework or spring-boot.
+Can be used with spring-framework alone or on a spring-boot application.

 ![Jdk 1.8](https://img.shields.io/badge/Jdk-1.8-informational)
 ![Maven 3.6](https://img.shields.io/badge/Maven-3.6-informational)